activatedio/cs/README.md

-> ## Config
+> ## CS
 >
-> This is a new library aiming to simplify runtime csuration for Go
+> This is a new library aiming to simplify runtime configuration for Go
 > applications.
 Expect more updates shortly.
 >